 My first articles about sports history were a series of “on this day in World Series history” pieces published in the Toronto Sun and broadcast on CHEX radio in Peterborough during October of 1985 after the Blue Jays won their first American League East division title.
 My first book, Hockey Night in the Dominion of Canada, an historical novel set in the early days of professional hockey, was published in 1992.
 My first books for children were published in 1999.
 For more about my books, click here.

-On this web site, I’ll post stories about the quirky aspects of sports history I come across in my research, as well as other things.
+On this web site, I’ve posted stories about the quirky aspects of sports history I come across in my research, as well as other things.
 For more on this, click here.
-I’ll also post stories and photos from my speaking engagements.
-For more about that, click here.
+For more about my speaking engagements, click here.